slautebach/ledger-fetch/README.md

 python main.py --headless
 ```

 **Important:** The login process for each bank is semi-automated.
-You will need to manually enter your credentials and complete any two-factor authentication prompts in the browser window that Playwright opens during the initial run for each bank.
-Playwright will then save the session for future runs.
+The script will launch a browser for you where you can log in to your bank account.
+Once you have logged in and completed any two-factor authentication, the script will then automatically navigate to the correct page and download all available transactions for you.
+Playwright will then save the session for future runs, so you won't have to log in every time.

+## Output Structure

+Upon successful execution, `ledger-fetch` will create a directory for each bank within the `output_dir` (defaulting to `./transactions`).
+Inside each bank's directory, transaction data will be saved into separate CSV files, organized by month.

+For example, transactions from RBC for October 2025 would be saved to:
+`./transactions/rbc/2025-10.csv`

+Each CSV file contains normalized transaction data, including:
+*   `Unique Transaction ID`
+*   `Unique Account ID`
+*   `Date` (in `YYYY-MM-DD` format)
+*   `Description`
+*   `Amount`
+*   `Currency`
+*   `Category`
+And potentially other bank-specific fields that the bank provides in their transaction exports.